 Surveillance audits shall be conducted at least once a calendar year, except in recertification full assessment years.
 The date of the first surveillance audit following initial certification shall not be more than 12 months from the certification decision date.
 Frequency and timing of surveillance audits can be adjusted to accommodate factors such as seasons.

-Surveillance audits will comply with the following base requirements ISO/IEC 17065: 2012 (section 7.9):
+Surveillance audits will comply with the following base requirements: